planjs/stan/packages/oss-upload-tool/README.md

 * Type: `boolean | patterns` default `false`
 Specify the file.
 If the file exists, skip the upload.
 The judgment is to use `etag` first.
 If there is no `etag`, as long as the request returns 200, it will be skipped.
+By default, the official domain name of oss is used to access.
+If it cannot be accessed, please specify origin to set a custom domain name.

 #### maxAttempts
 * Type: `number` default `0`
-Maximum number of failed retries
+Maximum number of failed retries.

 #### cwd
 * Type: `string` default `process.cwd()`